BBC Two "Personality" idents: Idents

-All of the idents were computer-generated and featured the '2' from before in a yellow environment, performing various anthropomorphic activities.
+All of the idents were computer-generated and featured the '2' from before in a yellow environment, performing various anthropomorphic activities, sometimes the 2 grows mechanical arms that transform it into a helpful 2.
 The newly designed box logo for the channel would be located in the bottom right corner of the screen and would always remain there in both the idents and the presentation.

 A notable occlusion of the look was that of the clock.
 When the channel rebranded, no clock design was made for the look.
 Idents continued the use of the 'Subtitles' DOG in the top right corner from the last look, but also included the BBC Two website URL as a DOG in the top left corner which was removed in 2004.
 Unlike the previous branding, neither the URL or the 'Subtitles' DOG would fade in.